antudaa/Athlo_Blitz_Front-End/README.md

     yarn dev
     ```

-4. Open your browser and navigate to `http://localhost:5173` to see the application in action.
+4. Open your browser and navigate to `http://localhost:5173` to view the application.

 ## 📂 Project Structure

-The project is structured as follows:
+The project is structured for scalability and maintainability:

 - `src/`: Contains all the source code for the application.
   - `components/`: Reusable React components.
-  - `pages/`: Page components for different routes.
+  - `pages/`: Different page components for each route in the application.
-  - `redux/`: Redux store and slices for state management.
+  - `redux/`: Redux store configuration and slices for state management.
-  - `types/`: TypeScript interfaces and types.
+  - `types/`: TypeScript interfaces and types to ensure type safety.
-  - `utils/`: Utility functions and helpers.
+  - `utils/`: Utility functions and helper methods.
-- `public/`: Static assets like images and fonts.
+- `public/`: Static assets like images, fonts, etc.
 - `vite.config.ts`: Configuration file for Vite.

 ## 🌟 Features

-- **Product Management**: Add, edit, and delete nursery products.
+- **Facility Management**: Add, edit, and delete various facilities like sports courts, swimming pools, and more.
-- **Category Management**: Manage product categories for better organization.
-- **Product Details**: View detailed information about each product.
-- **Cart Management**: Add products to the cart, update quantities, and view the total price.
-- **Checkout Process**: Complete purchases with a streamlined checkout process.
+- **Booking System**: Manage facility bookings, including date and time slots, with ease.
+- **User Authentication**: Secure login and user management using Redux for state management.
+- **Payment Processing**: Manage booking payments and track payment statuses.
+- **Responsive Design**: Optimized for a seamless experience across different devices.
+- **PDF Report Generation**: Download detailed reports of bookings and facilities in PDF format.

 ## 🔧 Configuration

 ### Vite Configuration

-Vite is used for development and build processes.
+Vite is used for fast development and build processes.
 The default configuration is set up in `vite.config.ts`.
-For more details, refer to the [Vite documentation](https://vitejs.dev/).
+To customize the configuration, refer to the [Vite documentation](https://vitejs.dev/).

 ### ESLint Configuration

-To ensure code quality and consistency, ESLint is configured with TypeScript support.
-To expand and customize the ESLint configuration, follow these steps:
+ESLint ensures code quality and adherence to coding standards.
+To maintain code consistency:

 1. Configure the top-level `parserOptions` in `.eslintrc.js`:
     ```js